Finite quotients of 3-manifold groups: Properties of the fundamental group of closed -manifolds

 The fact that symplectic representations of finite groups over the complex numbers are quaternionic, crucial in the below proof, was earlier used, in a similar context but with completely different language and notation, by \cite{Davis1989} to control a semicharacteristic invariant.
 We discuss the relationship between semicharacteristics and our work in \cref{ss-semicharacteristics}.

 \begin{proof} We may replace $\kappa$ with the field generated over $\mathbb Q$ by the matrix entries of generators of $\pi_1(M)$ acting on a basis of $V$, and then, embedding this field in $\mathbb C$, we may assume $\kappa = \mathbb C$.
 Let $n =\dim V$.
 Because the action on $V$ factors through a finite group, some Hermitian form is preserved, and because $V$ has a nondegenerate alternating bilinear form, it is standard that if $V$ is irreducible then it has quaternionic structure.
+It follows that $H^1(M, V)$ has a quaternionic structure.
+If $H^1(M,V)$ has dimension $k$ over the quaternions, it has dimension $2k$ over the complex numbers - in particular, this is always even.

-If $V$ is not irreducible, then since $V$ has a nondegenerate invariant bilinear form, each irreducible representation $W$ must appear in $V$ the same number of times as $W^\vee$, and if $W\simeq W^\vee$ then either $W$ has an an invariant nondegenerate alternating bilinear form (and thus is quaternionic) or $W$ appears an even number of times in $V$.
-If $H: W \simeq W^\vee$ is the anti-linear morphism given by the preserved Hermitian form on $W$, then $(v,f)\mapsto (-H^{-1}(f),H(v))$ gives a quaternionic structure on $W\times W^\vee$.
+If $V$ is not irreducible, then since $V$ has a nondegenerate invariant bilinear form, each irreducible representation $W$ must appear in $V$ the same number of times as $W^\vee$, and if $W\cong W^\vee$ then either $W$ has an an invariant nondegenerate alternating bilinear form (and thus is quaternionic) or $W$ appears an even number of times in $V$.
+If $H: W \cong W^\vee$ is the anti-linear morphism given by the preserved Hermitian form on $W$, then $(v,f)\mapsto (-H^{-1}(f),H(v))$ gives a quaternionic structure on $W\times W^\vee$.
 Thus $V$ is quaternionic in any case, and the lemma follows. \end{proof}

 We now reinterpret \cref{characteristic-zero-parity} as a result about the mapping class group, using Heegaard splittings.
 We first show a suitable mapping class exists, and then relate the parity to a certain determinant of the mapping class group element acting on a symmetrically self-dual representation.
 Because the determinant, which is always $\pm1$, is preserved by reduction mod $p$ for odd $p$, we will use this to deduce the odd characteristic case, i.e. Theorem~\ref{pi1-properties} (3).